-In the midst of something like a pandemic, it’s even more critical to look for the positives in the world.
 It’s too easy to focus on the negatives, which feeds into the feelings of fear, panic, and loneliness.

 Focus on the small daily wins as well as the big wins.
 Thinking about even the simple luxuries that we have, like running water, can deviate your mindset from feeling hopeless to hopeful.

 The action of decluttering and organizing your physical space can make us feel like we’re actually decluttering our minds.
 Reducing disorder in our home can have amazing anti-stress benefits on our minds and bodies.
 We tend to feel more control, more peace, and even less burnt out when our space is orderly and decluttered.